Aaron Judge Preview, Player Props: Yankees vs. Tigers

-The New York Yankees, including Aaron Judge (.233 on-base percentage in past 10 games, 160 points below season-long percentage), take on starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Monday at 6:40 PM ET.
+On Tuesday, Aaron Judge (.718 slugging percentage in past 10 games, including seven home runs) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rays.
+In his last game, he notched a home run while going 1-for-3 against the Tigers.

 Aaron Judge Game Info & Props vs. the Tigers